Overview of Price Action Trading

-Every technical trader who makes his decisions based on price charts as opposed to analyzing the fundamentals, trades in a different way.
-The thousands of different strategies traders use typically fall into several major classifications.
+Every technical trader who makes his decisions based on price charts, as opposed to analyzing the fundamentals, trades in a different way.
+The thousands of different strategies traders use typically fall into three classifications: price action traders, indicator traders, and traders who use both.
+There are also more niched strategies, such as seasonality, order flow, or statistical.

 Price action trading is one of the simplest forms of trading to learn, and one of the most effective.
 If you have just started trading, learning price action trading makes a great starting point.